nasa/oceandata-notebooks/docs/notebooks/oci/subsetting_with_harmony-py.md

 plt.show()
 ```

-To plot using lat, lon coordinates, we need to project the data onto a defined grid with a given reslution.
+To plot using lat, lon coordinates, we need to project the data onto a defined grid with a given resolution.
 We will use code presented in the [Projecting PACE Data onto a Predefined Grid tutorial.](notebooks/oci/oci_grid_match)

 ```{code-cell} ipython3
 def grid_data(src, resolution, dst_crs="epsg:4326", resampling=Resampling.nearest):